 We encourage all women and support partners to attend appointments on time and wait outside the hospital if they arrive early.
-These arrangements will be reviewed again on 1 December.

-Please read our signage and posters before entering the hospital or department and remember if you or your birth partner have any coronavirus symptoms please do not attend the hospital.
+Please read our signage and posters before entering the hospital or department and remember if you or your birth partner have any COVID-19 symptoms please do not attend the hospital.
 If you are in labour and need to be seen urgently please contact the telephone triage number on your notes as you would normally.

 Food and drink: We ask that partners do not consume food or drink when in the outpatient, antenatal or postnatal ward areas.
 Where possible we will encourage them to take breaks during the day and have refreshments away from hospital premises.
 Visitors are not currently permitted to use hospital restaurants.

 Appointments: Please see below for information on different appointment areas.
-Partners must wear a face mask/ covering at all times during the appointment.

 We appreciate your support in helping to keep service users and staff safe during this time.